 I wanted to take a look at the top ten most-read blog posts because it’s the beginning of the year and I thought it would be worthwhile to go back and take a look at your favorite posts from my blog for last year.

-I wanted to get a better idea of what YOU, the reader, are interested in, and give me better direction for the coming year.
-Last year, the most popular posts were an interesting mix of topics, so I thought I would share the top ten most-read articles with you, in case you missed any along the way!
+I wanted to get a better idea of what YOU, the reader, are interested in, and give me a better direction for the coming year.
+Last year, the most popular posts were an interesting mix of topics, so I thought I would share the top ten most-read blog posts with you, in case you missed any along the way!